-At the top end of jump racing come graded races, with Grades 1 and 3 covered elsewhere on the site.
+At the top end of jump racing come graded races, with Grade 1 and Grade 3 covered elsewhere on the site.
 Grade 2 races are the ones that come somewhere in the middle of them both, yet are just as worthy of being written about as the Grade 1 races that they hope to one day be upgraded to.
 This is evidenced by the fact that there are numerous top Grade 2 races run each year.

 At the Cheltenham Festival alone there are two to speak of.
 The National Hunt Challenge Cup is usually run on the opening day of the meeting, whilst the Dawn Run Mares’ Novices’ Hurdle traditionally takes place on St. Patrick’s Day.
 A look at other meetings also sees some major Grade 2s, as we’ll explain in more detail here.